Archives

 Differentiated Classrooms: Allow Choice

-There are many things that we choose for our students and classroom every day.
-But if you are looking to create a differentiated classroom where students thrive look for opportunities to provide your students with choices.
+We choose many things for our students and classroom every day.
+But if you are looking to create a differentiated classroom where students thrive, look for opportunities to provide your students with choices.

 Allowing students to make choices in their work helps build motivation and engagement.
-This can be as simple as giving them a choice of topics to write about, or allowing them to choose the order they complete assignments in.
+This can be as simple as giving them a choice of topics to write about or allowing them to choose the order in which they complete assignments.
 Giving students choices creates a differentiated classroom where students’ interests, priorities, and opinions are valued.
 What student wouldn’t thrive in an environment like that?

-Creating differentiated classrooms that students thrive in isn’t as difficult as it may sound.
-All it takes is a few small changes, such as using differentiated learning spaces and providing a variety of materials, to create an environment where all students can reach their full potential.
-So give these 5 tips a try and watch your differentiated classroom come alive!
+Creating differentiated classrooms where students thrive isn’t as difficult as it may sound.
+All it takes is minor changes, such as using differentiated learning spaces and providing various materials, to create an environment where all students can reach their full potential.
+So try these five tips and watch your differentiated classroom come alive!

 No Comments